usama-bin-hamza/usama-bin-hamza/README.md

 # Greetings Folks!
 ### I am Usama Bin Hamza 💚

-✅Self-directed and motivated technical project developer with 5 years of experience in creating user-friendly & message-focused Mobile App design & development at Upwork, Fiver & DevHouse.
+✅ Self-directed and motivated technical project developer with 5 years of experience in creating user-friendly & message-focused Mobile App design & development at Upwork, Fiver & DevHouse.
 I have excellent knowledge & ✊ a complete understanding of the whole process of ⭐mobile app development (from concept to release).
 I have created many apps, all by myself, code and design.
 I worked on more than 50+ Projects both long & short term.
 I am also excellent with Version Controlling and Project Management.

 # I have rich experiences in following Tech stack: